Martin Boďa

-Martin Boďa (born 2 February 1997) is a Slovak professional footballer who currently plays for Slovak First League club KFC Komárno on loan from MFK Ružomberok.
+Martin Boďa (born 2 February 1997) is a Slovak professional footballer who currently plays for Slovak First League club MFK Ružomberok.
 He plays as a centre-forward.

+Boďa joined MFK Ružomberok in 2020, from MŠK Fomat Martin.
+He made his first-team debut for Ruža in August 2020, and has one Slovak Cup.
+He signed for Komárno in July 2025 on a loan.

 Club career

 MFK Ružomberok

 Boďa was transferred to MFK Ružomberok in the summer of 2020 after impressing with his performances, scoring twelve goals in fifteen matches in the 3rd league.
-He made his debut for the club in a 0–0 draw against ŠKF Sereď, coming on as a substitute in the 70” minute for Adam Brenkus.
-Boďa scored his first goal for Ružomberok in a 3–2 loss against MŠK Žilina, converting a penalty in the 90” minute after being on the pitch for 10 minutes.
+He made his debut for the club in a 0–0 draw against ŠKF Sereď, coming on as a substitute in the 70th minute for Adam Brenkus.
+Boďa scored his first goal for Ružomberok in a 3–2 loss against MŠK Žilina, converting a penalty in the 90th minute after being on the pitch for 10 minutes.

 In 2022, he signed a 3 year extension to his contract with Ružomberok.

 In the 2023-24 season, Boďa won the Slovak Cup with Ružomberok, scoring 1 goal in 5 games during his teams campaign.
 In the following season also scored a goal in the UEFA Conference League, when he converted a penalty kick in a rematch against FC Noah.

 KFC Komarno (loan)

 On 23 June 2025, it was announced that Boďa would be joining KFC Komárno on a 1 year loan.
-He made his debut for the club in a 2–1 loss against AS Trenčín, starting the game but was subbed off in the 64” minute.
-Boďa scored his first goal for Komárno in a 4–1 loss against Spartak Trnava, scoring in the 50” minute.
+He made his debut for the club in a 2–1 loss against AS Trenčín, starting the game but was subbed off in the 64th minute.
+Boďa scored his first goal for Komárno in a 4–1 loss against Spartak Trnava, scoring in the 50th minute.